turtuga/ricardosoares.pt/_posts/2018-10-31-How-I-hack-SMIG-from-Municipality-of-Oliveira-de-Frades-Vouzela-Nelas-Carregal-do-Sal-and-others.md

 ### In conclusion
 Following a responsible disclosure model, I reported the vulnerability to the developers of the application.
 Timeline of events:
 * 28 October 2018 - Discovery of the vulnerability and alerted the Municipality of Oliveira de Frades
-* 29 October 2018 - Alert the Municipalities of Vouzela, Nelas and Carregal do Sal (last one alerted by [http://andre-almeida.pt/](André Almeida))
+* 29 October 2018 - Alerted the Municipalities of Vouzela, Nelas and Carregal do Sal (last one alerted by [http://andre-almeida.pt/](André Almeida))
 * 30 October 2018 - Alerted the company responsible for the platform primelayer
 * 31 October 2018 - Vulnerability has been fixed